ckunakom/smule-song-list/README.md

 Oh!
 Crediting my [buddy](https://github.com/Dorfnox) for helped looking for the workable url and for walking through my `while` syntax with me🙌

+### Update 7-MAR-2021:
+- Previously, the hardcoding `offset += 25` will skip some of the records when making requests.
+This is fixed by having the `offset` takes the values from the data , `next_offset`.
+- Updated the request and the loop code to update the user with print statement and to handle different response codes.

 ### Untracked History & Update for 16-SEP-2020:
 I had to trash my repo and re-created it.
 Previous revision history is not available, but please note the following:
 - The table has been updated to include "Invite Spawner" column.